-I am happy to report that my fellow board members and I recently approved \$2.5 million in capital credits.
+A majority of the board members recently approved \$2.5 million in capital credits.
 In the last 10 years, we have returned more than \$120 million to CORE members.

 Your capital credit will appear as a line-item credit on your July bill, unless you have opted out of the bill credit, maintain multiple active accounts or no longer have an active account.
 In those cases, a check will be mailed to you.